oktayshakirov/crypto-wiki/content/posts/crypto-for-beginners.md

 For beginners looking to get involved with cryptocurrency, here are some steps to follow:

 1. **Educate Yourself:** Before investing, it's crucial to understand the basics of cryptocurrency and the technology behind it.
 Reading guides like this one is a good start.
 2. **Choose a Reliable Exchange:** To buy cryptocurrency, you’ll need to use an exchange.
-Popular options include Binance, Coinbase, and Kraken.
+Popular options include Binance, Coinbase, and Crypto.com.
 We also have [list of exchanges](/exchanges) with full guides to help you choose the best one for your needs.
 3. **Create a Wallet:** You'll need a digital wallet to store your cryptocurrencies.
 There are different types of wallets, including hot wallets (online) and cold wallets (offline).
 Cold wallets are generally considered more secure.
 4. **Start Small:** As a beginner, it's wise to start with a small investment and gradually increase your exposure as you become more comfortable with the market.